-Maternity benefit: Up to 4,075 kroner a week is paid for up to 52 weeks, including from four weeks before or 14 weeks after the expected date of childbirth for the mother and, concurrently, two weeks for the father.
+Maternity benefit: Up to 4,180 kroner a week is paid for up to 52 weeks, including four weeks before the expected date of childbirth and 14 weeks after childbirth for the mother and, concurrently, two weeks for the father.
 After the 14th week, both parents may share a 32-week leave period that must be taken before the child's ninth birthday.

-For the adoption of a child, the benefit is paid for a 46-week leave period beginning from the date the parent takes charge of the child.
+For the adoption of a child, the benefit is paid for a 46-week leave period beginning from the date the parent takes guardianship of the child.
 After the 14th week, both parents may share a 32-week leave period that must be taken before the child's ninth birthday.

-Seriously ill child benefit: 4,075 kroner a week is paid (may be extended for up to three months if the child is hospitalized as a result of a congenital disease.
+Seriously ill child benefit: 4,180 kroner a week is paid for up to 52 weeks (may be extended for up to three months if the child is hospitalized as a result of a congenital disease.